Agencies Selling 500+ Medicare Plans Annually Can Earn an Additional $100,000+ this AEP.

 If they aren’t buying from you, they are buying from someone else.
 This is a fact!

-You may have a strong commercial lines book of business, but are you offering Key Man or Buy Sell agreements?
+You may have a strong commercial lines book of business, but are you offering Key Man Insurance or Buy Sell funding solutions using life insurance?

 Did you know voluntary accident plans often reduce your clients’ workers comp claims?

 Did you know that individuals turning 65 not only need Medicare options, but they should also be considering safe money options such as fixed annuities in retirement?

 Rounding out your accounts can be simple when the offering makes sense.
 Plus, it’s easier for you to commit to cross selling when you are connected to the purpose of the new product you are offering.